zio/zio/docs/datatypes/resource/zpool.md

 ## Introduction

-`ZPool` is an asynchronous and concurrent generalized pool of reusable managed resources, that is used to create and manage a pool of objects.
+`ZPool` is an asynchronous and concurrent generalized pool of reusable resources, that is used to create and manage a pool of objects.

 ```scala mdoc:invisible
 import zio._